ElementsProject/elementsproject.github.io/elements-code-tutorial/sidechain.md

 e1-cli getpeginaddress
 ~~~~

-The reason is that  each time we generate a new peg-in address we are asking the daemon to create a new sidechain address as well as a new script that will need satisfying in order to spend the peg-in input.
+The reason is that  each time we generate a new peg-in address we are asking the daemon to create a new mainchain address, as well as a new script that will need satisfying in order to claim the peg-in.

 A user would send coins from their Bitcoin wallet to the "mainchain_address" value returned from the command as shown below.
-Like getaddress, getpeginaddress adds new secrets to wallet.dat, necessitating backup on a regular basis.
+Like getnewaddress, getpeginaddress adds new secrets to wallet.dat, necessitating backup on a regular basis.

 With that established, let's store the data returned in some variables for use later: